jordanflick75/Nervos-gitcoin-hackathon/gitcoin8-ForceBridge/README.md

-# Gitcoin: 7) Port An Existing Ethereum DApp To Polyjuice
+# Gitcoin: 8) Modify The Ported DApp So It Supports Ethereum Assets Via Force Bridge
 ### Grocery Management DApp

 - 1- Screenshot and Video